Bartow History, Family Crest & Coats of Arms

 - Rick Bartow (1946-2016), Native American artist of Wiyot and Yurok

-- Harry Bartow Hawes (1869-1947), American Democrat politician, Delegate to Democratic National Convention from Missouri, 1928; Member of Missouri State House of Representatives from St. Louis City 3rd District, 1917-18
+- Harry Bartow Hawes (1869-1947), American Democratic Party politician, Delegate to Democratic National Convention from Missouri, 1928; Member of Missouri State House of Representatives from St. Louis City 3rd District, 1917-18

-- Bartow Sumter Weeks (1861-1922), American Democrat politician, Law partner of George Gordon Battle and H. Snowden Marshall; Candidate for New York State Senate 15th District, 1898; Justice of New York Supreme Court 1st District, 1916-22
+- Bartow Sumter Weeks (1861-1922), American Democratic Party politician, Law partner of George Gordon Battle and H. Snowden Marshall; Candidate for New York State Senate 15th District, 1898; Justice of New York Supreme Court 1st District, 1916-22

 Related Stories +